-The Chief Social Work Officer has the following corporate powers which require direct access to the Council's Chief Executive and Elected Members, and the provision of forthright and independent advice to them:-
+The Chief Social Work Officer has the following corporate powers which require direct access to the Council's Chief Executive and Elected Members, and the provision of forthright and independent advice to them: -

-To ensure compliance with the Council's statutory duties to prepare, publish and review plans for the provision of social work services.

-- To promote, communicate, support and review values and standards of professional practice, and to ensure that they are adhered to. - To establish, in conjunction with the Council's Corporate Management Team, appropriate experience and qualified cover for the post of Chief Social Work Officer during the post-holder's absence or incapacity. - To report to the Chief Executive any failure in the Council's corporate policy or governance arrangements designed to reflect the proper balance amongst need, risk and civil liberties in the provision and management of social work services. - To report to the Chief Executive any weaknesses and failures in the systems in place to promote good practice and identify and address poor practice in the provision of social work services. - To report and provide independent comment where necessary to the Chief Executive and Elected Members on the findings of significant case reviews and relevant performance reports and on any other social work related issues. - To provide an annual report to the Council on all of the statutory, governance and leadership functions of the role of the Chief Social Work Officer.
+- To ensure compliance with the Council's statutory duties to prepare, publish and review plans for the provision of social work services. - To promote, communicate, support and review values and standards of professional practice, and to ensure that they are adhered to. - To establish, in conjunction with the Council's Executive Leadership Team, appropriate experience and qualified cover for the post of Chief Social Work Officer during the post-holder's absence or incapacity. - To report to the Chief Executive any failure in the Council's corporate policy or governance arrangements designed to reflect the proper balance amongst need, risk and civil liberties in the provision and management of social work services. - To report to the Chief Executive any weaknesses and failures in the systems in place to promote good practice and identify and address poor practice in the provision of social work services. - To report and provide independent comment where necessary to the Chief Executive and Elected Members on the findings of significant case reviews and relevant performance reports and on any other social work- related issues. - To provide an annual report to the Council on all of the statutory, governance and leadership functions of the role of the Chief Social Work Officer.

-Document Control Summary:- Location: I:\Committee Services\Publications\01 Standing Orders Relating to Proceedings of the Council and Committees Last Revised: Revised By Nature of Revision June 2018 MJA As per report to Council on 27 June 2018
+Document Control Summary:-

+Location: I:\Committee Services\Publications\03 Scheme of Delegation to Officers

+Last Revised: Revised By Nature of Revision

+May 2022 AC Created for New Administration

+May 2023 AC Amendments approved by full Council on 17 May 2023 as part of the annual review of Governance documents.